complate/complate-spring/README.md

     @Bean
     public ComplateRenderer complateRenderer(ComplateSource source) {
         /*
-         * Note that it's possible to add global bindings that can be accessed
+         * Note that it's possible to add global bindings or customize other options via the builder for the GraalComplateRenderer.
-         * from your JSX views by providing a `Map<String, Object>` as second
-         * argument to `GraalComplateRenderer`.
          *
          * Because `GraalComplateRenderer` only evaluates the given `ComplateSource`
          * on instantiation changes made to this source afterwards will not be